jasontthai/jasonthai.me/_posts/2022-07-07-jt0-domain-and-other-stuff.md

 * [jasonthai.me](https://jasonthai.me)
 * [jt0.dev](https://jt0.dev)

+I've added this site to the [HSTS Preload list](https://hstspreload.org/?domain=jasonthai.me) so it will load in HTTPS by default.

-In other news, I learned how to retrieve a page size today using curl.
+I also learned how to retrieve a page size today using curl.
 Here's an example:

 ```sh
 # No compression